broadinstitute/gtex-viz/README.md

 - **Click** shows the gene's detailed expression boxplot.
 - **Alt-Click** adds the gene to the existing boxplot.
 #### Cell
-- **Mouseover** reports the underlying expresion data in the tooltip.
+- **Mouseover** reports the underlying expression data in the tooltip.

 ### Dendrogram
 #### Internal node: